FirstTechCMS/FirstTechCMS/drivetrain.md

 After sourcing wheels and motors, we opted for an iterative, agile design process of building prototypes, finding flaws and redesigning them.
 The first of these was a simple rectangular frame made of two 420mm extrusion frames along the sides, and two 248mm frames at the front and back.
 The purpose of this prototype was to get familiar with the kit and work out approximate component sizes.

-We found that we had underestimated the size of the motors and it would be difficult to fit them both in.
+We found that we had underestimated the size of the powerful HD HEX motors and it would be difficult to fit them both in.
 With two motors at the front and at the back, there was very little space for anything else except for in the middle, which would be limiting to the range of the claw.
 We decided that we would need to make free space at the front, and concentrate the motors at the back or to the sides.

 We could think of two possible solutions to this: chain drives or bevel gears.
 Chain drives would allow us to place motors at the rear and drive wheels at the front remotely, while bevel gears could convert the rotation of the motors around a corner, meaning the motors could be placed longitudinally.